alanhe421/vsc-extension-gitlink/README.md

 * `gitlink.useCompactMenu`: Whether to use compact menu style.
 When enabled, all GitLink commands will be grouped under a single submenu to reduce clutter in context menus.
 When disabled, main commands will appear directly in the context menu.
 Default is false.

 * `gitlink.rememberRemoteSelection`: Whether to remember the remote selection for the current session.
 When enabled, the extension will remember your remote selection for the current session.
 You'll only be prompted to select a remote once per project session.
 When disabled, you'll be prompted each time.
 Default is false.

+## Internationalization

+GitLink supports multiple languages:

+- English
+- 简体中文 (Simplified Chinese)

+The extension automatically detects your VS Code language setting and displays the interface in the appropriate language.

 ## Sponsor